hasanmoudud/geocompr/main.md

 By default, `st_join()` performs a left join (see section \@ref(vector-attribute-joining)), but it can also do inner joins by setting the argument `left = FALSE`.
 Like spatial subsetting, the default topological operator used by `st_join()` is `st_intersects()`.
 This can be changed with the `join` argument (see `?st_join` for details).
-In the example above, we have added features of a point layer to a polygon layer but there might be multiple point matches per polygon.
+In the example above, we have added features of a polygon layer to a point layer.
-Had we chosen to select the four (instead of three) most populous cities in the world, two of them would have belonged to China (Shanghai and Beijing, give it a try yourself).
+In other cases, we might want to join point attributes to a polygon layer.
-In such a case `st_join()` simply adds a new row.
+There might be occassions where more than one point falls inside one polygon.
-In our example we would have ended up with two polygons representing China.
+In such a case `st_join()` duplicates the polygon feature, i.e. adds a new row to the polygon layer, for each multiple match.

 ### Non-overlapping joins